godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

         // Do something...
     }

+It's important to bear in mind that the frequecy with which ``_process()`` will be called depends on how many frames per second (FPS) your application is running at.
+This rate can vary over time.

-The delta parameter contains the time elapsed in seconds, as a floating point, since the previous call to ``_process()``.
+To help manage this variability the delta parameter contains the time elapsed in seconds, as a floating point, since the previous call to ``_process()``.

 This parameter can be used to make sure things always take the same